n76/Local-GSM-Backend/README.md

 1.4.3|22May2016|When asked for update, report current position (based on most recent changes reported by TelephonyManager) with current time.
 1.4.4|23May2016|Allow use of user defined database directory location.
 Fix negative progress indicator for large downloads.
-1.4.6|14July2016|Trigger scan for mobile/cell towers when location update requested by UnifiedNLP
+1.4.6|14July2016|Trigger scan for mobile/cell towers when location update requested by UnifiedNLP 1.4.7|14July2016|Brazilian Portugese translation thanks to @anonimou on XDA forums.